 How To Cook Ogbono Soup

-1. Assorted meats (Ponmo, Shaki, Bokoto, Beef, Goat meat and Offals, snail are ideal)
+- Assorted meats (Ponmo, Shaki, Bokoto, Beef, Goat meat and Offals, snail are ideal)

-2. 1 Cup Blended Ogbono
+- 1 Cup Blended Ogbono

-3. 1/2 cup Palm Oil
+- 1/2 cup Palm Oil

-4. Any of: Ugu/ Efinrin/ Spincach/ Uziza
+- Any of: Ugu/ Efinrin/ Spincach/ Uziza5.
+Locust Beans

-6. Ground Crayfish
+- Ground Crayfish

-7. Smoked Prawns
+- Smoked Prawns

-8. Smoked Catfish
+- Smoked Catfish

-10. Cayenne Pepper (Atagungun) OR Chopped Scotch bonnet Pepper
+- Cayenne Pepper (Atagungun) OR Chopped Scotch bonnet Pepper

-11. Stock cubes
+- Stock cubes

-12. Salt to taste.
+- Salt to taste.

 - Cover the pot and allow to cook.
 Now, add your already washed beef into a clean pot and add some diced onions to spice it up.
 Also add some seasoning cubes and simmer for 20 minutes.
 Now, check back on your assorted meats and stir.
 You can now add water and cover to cook.

 - Next, we are going to select and slice our Uziza leaves.
 It's best to always use fresh leaves.
 We will be using some smoked fish, stock fish and bonga fillet to prepare this.
 So, make sure they're ready.
 Get them placed in clean plates and add some hot water into the stock fish and bonga fillet to soften them up.

-Now is the best time to check on your boiling beef.
+- Now is the best time to check on your boiling beef.
 It should be fully cooked now.
 You can get them out of the pot and place them in a clean plate.
 Now, check on your assorted meats and add your stock fish.
 Also, add your beef and smoked fish.
 In addition, pour the beef water into the pot now.